EdwardChhun/EdwardChhun/README.md

 Hi 👋 My name is Edward Chhun
 =============================

-Data Science / Software Developer
+Software Developer / Hackathon Enjoyer
 ---------------------------------

 I'm currently contributing to open source projects.
 Interested in learning how I can implement technology into our everyday lives to make living more interesting and fun.
 I love web scraping, automation, mathematics, artificial intelligence, algorithms, and data analysis of stock exchanges and cryptocurrencies.
 I am currently a Freshman majoring in Computer Science.
 I started to learn programming with Python in early 2021 and I have grown an interest in programming ever since.